myamiri/Predict-attrition-of-the-valuable-employees/README.md

 - There is a tension between probability threshold and the number of employees who are accurately predicted as potential churners.
 A high probability threshold would end in a high number of errors.
 From a business perspective, it's more valuable to predict attrition than it is to predict non-attrition.
-- The confusion matrix shows that of all the people who are going to leave the company, our algorithm identifies about 43% of them accurately.
+- The confusion matrix shows that of all the people who are going to leave the company, our algorithm can lable 70% of them correctly.
 On the other hand, there is a cost of wrongly identifying attrition of non-leaving employees resulting in inefficiencies in resource allocation.

 ![attrition2](https://user-images.githubusercontent.com/33470542/85739099-84750080-b6ce-11ea-974e-cb7efb7249c6.png)